 What is Attorney-Client Privilege?

 Attorney-client privilege is a legal rule that was implemented to protect a client’s conversation with his or her attorney.
-Not only are attorneys prohibited from sharing any part of a private conversation with a client, but they could potentially be disbarred for doing so.
+Attorneys are strictly prohibited from sharing any part of a private conversation held with a client.
+Breaking this privilege could cause an attorney to be disbarred.

 When Does Attorney-Client Privilege Apply in a Car Crash Claim?

 Understanding when attorney-client privilege applies to your car crash claim is important.
-You do not want to be guarded when speaking with your attorney.
-However, you also do not want to, for example, speak to an attorney casually without being certain your conversation is protected.
+You do not want to be guarded when seeking legal help.
+However, you also do not want to casually speak to an attorney without being certain that what you share is protected.

 Here are answers to some of the most common questions we get about attorney-client privilege: